paulcockrell/tagc-website/src/pages/index.md

     The Club is affiliated to Scottish Target Shooting, UK Association for Hunter Field Target, and National Small-Bore Rifle Association.
 Tayside Airgun Club is approved and certificated by Police Scotland.
+  heading: Welcome
+  subheading: What does the club offer?
 ---